Coop-Wolf/3013-Algorithms/Assignments/E02/README.md

-## P01 - AutoComplete
+## E02 - AutoComplete
 ### Cooper Wolf
 ### Description:

-This program includes a class that works like a vector.
-It has the ability to push and pop integers to the front and rear of a vector, while also being able to read in arrays, input files, and other vectors into the container.
-This is a linked list based vector which makes it easier to push and pop values in any given index of the vector.
-This program was created to reinforce my knowledge of linked list based ADT's and to implement various operations that they can perform.
+This program implements a linked list and includes a JSON object.
+The program begins by reading in a list of animals and storing them into a JSON object.
+The user is then asked to enter keys.
+As soon as the user enters a valid character, a list of ten animals will be printed to the screen that contain the string on characters the user entered.
+It will also print the numbers of animals that contain that string entered.
+To end the program, the user needs to type in 'Z'.
+This program was created to introduce me to JSON and what it is capable of.

 ### Files